AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxProcessingArch.rst

 infinite RoD aware.
 Hosts need to clip such RoDs to an appropriate rectangle, typically the project extent.
-Plug-ins need to check for infinite RoDs when asking input clips for them and to pass them through unless they explictly clamp them.
+Plug-ins need to check for infinite RoDs when asking input clips for them and to pass them through unless they explicitly clamp them.
 To indicate an infinite RoD set it as indicated in the following code snippet.

     ::